junvalentine/Identity-contract-using-JWT/README.md

 # Solidity JWT validator

+Original repo: [Solidity JWT validator](https://github.com/OpenZeppelin/solidity-jwt/tree/master).
+This repo is to fix and make it working since some libraries have deprecated.

 This project includes a set of contracts and a Vue-based demo that allow you to **deploy an identity contract** and then **recover it using Google Sign-In**.
 This is a proof-of-concept and is definitely not ready for production :warning:

 ## Project setup